julianpistorius/presentation-containers-intro/containers-101.md

 Note:
 - The entry point is executed
 - From Matt Rich's Singularity tutorial: The running container will have exactly the environment defined in the image.
-- "Bind mounts" make the host's filesystem accessible inside the container.

 <!-- .slide: data-timing="30" -->